JavaBongo/after-school-classes-backend/README.md

 - Modified server.js to implement simple get request and display information using .json format
 # Commit 3 - Logger Middleware implemented
 - Modified server.js to implement logger middleware.
 Type of requests & response status will be displayed in the server console.
-# Commit 4 - Mongodb connection and displaying data
+# Commit 4 - Mongodb connection and displaying data using GET
 - Modified server.js to implement mongodb connection & display data from database's collections
+# Commit 5 - REST Api PUSH implemented for adding data in databases's collection
+- Modified server.js to implement REST Api PUSH method.
+Data can now be added to database collection.